tompaana/teams-app-net-core-sample/README.md

 Then package and upload the app manifest in Teams.
 Remember when I said (wrote) that a Teams app is nothing but a web app?
 Still true.
 That also means that your app doesn't live inside Teams, but rather extends its tentacles (endpoints) into the abyss of the Teams registry.
-For exact details see [this article](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/apps/apps-upload), **but** here's the quick guide:
+For the exact details see [this article](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/apps/apps-upload), **but** here's the quick guide: